Morning-glories and bindweeds

 In America, where this plant is mainly known as Creeping Jenny, many of its popular names allude to its invasive nature.
 Edwin Spencer (see above) says: “Creeping Jenny is one of the meanest of weeds.
 That name aptly describes it.
 A whispering little hussy that creeps in and spoils everything.
 The weed needs no other name than this, but it has several others (…) hedge bells, corn-lily, withwind, bellbine, lap-love, sheep-bine, corn-bind, bear-bind, and green vine.”

-The specific name is Latin, meaning ‘growing in fields’.
+The specific name is derived from the Latin arvus (‘cultivated’), thus ‘growing in cultivated fields’.

 Large growth of field bindweed at a road side, Zealand, Denmark.
 (Photo copyright © by Kaj Halberg)